apat2010/apat2010/README.md

  I am former Marine Corps Infantry Officer and Mechanical Engineer turned software engineer.
  I recently moved to Seattle, WA and I am eager to join a fun, collaborative team.
 I am targetting FT roles as a Front End or Full Stack Software engineer at small(under 100 employees) to mid size (1000+) technology companies.

- ### Vert Important
+ ### Very Important

  If you are looking at my activity and thinking "Software Engineer?
 Where are the commits & activity????", here is important information to share.
- 1. During my internship with VIZIO, I have been committing to the following GH account              .
-Because some repositories are more secure, the commit history is private as well.
+ 1. During my internship with VIZIO, I have been committing to the following GH account https://github.com/anthonypatterson-vizio.

- 2.
- 3. I taught at Hack Reactor from late March to early June.
-My commits to this account did become less frequent as I applied to jobs and taught BUT I can promise that I was working with full stack JavaScript principles 6 days a week, teaching Object Oriented Programming, API Calls, Callback Patterns, Promises, Instanciation patterns, etc, etc, etc and this work ABSOLUTELY increased my capabalities as a software engineer.
+ 2. I taught at Hack Reactor from late March to early June.
+As I applied to roles and taught during the spring, my GH commites became less frequent BUT I can promise that I was working with full stack JavaScript principles 6 days a week, teaching Object Oriented Programming, API Calls, Callback Patterns, Promises, Instanciation patterns, etc, etc, etc and this work ABSOLUTELY increased my capabalities as a software engineer.

 <a href="https://twitter.com/apatterson2010">
   <img align="left" alt="Anthony Patterson | Twitter" width="22px" src="https://raw.githubusercontent.com/apat2010/apat2010/master/assets/twitter.svg" />